RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Published 02/15/2023

 Can hair grow back after balding?
-It’s likely one of the most searched phrases among men of a certain age — especially the ones who’ve been seeing a little more of their scalp than they’re used to.
+It’s likely one of the most searched phrases among men of a certain age — especially the ones who’ve been seeing a little more of their scalp than they’re used to (and that’s most of them, as male pattern baldness, the most common cause of hair loss, affects as many as 50 percent of men by age 50).

-Strictly speaking, though, your hair isn’t always gone when it’s gone.
-There are a few limited circumstances where hair can grow back after it’s lost — and even a few circumstances in which it can be brought back from the great bald beyond after a male pattern baldness death sentence.
+There are a few limited circumstances in which hair can grow back after it’s lost — and in rare cases, it can be resurrected after being lost to male pattern baldness.

-Before we talk about hair growth, we should talk about why you’d want to regrow it in the first place.
+Before we talk about hair growth, we should talk about why it would be lost in the first place.
 There are many reasons your hair might fall out.

-But hair loss covers a lot of potential scenarios.
+But hair loss covers many potential scenarios.
 Balding, on the other hand, is a very specific scenario.

-It’s a genetic condition in which your hair follicles are essentially killed off by a hormonal imbalance.
-A specific form of testosterone called dihydrotestosterone, which we’ll simply refer to as DHT, can affect the blood flow to your hair follicles, killing them off.
+It’s a genetic condition in which a hormonal imbalance essentially kills hair follicles.
+A specific form of testosterone called dihydrotestosterone, which we’ll simply refer to as DHT, can affect the blood flow to hair follicles, killing them off.

 Other types of hair loss include: